Kaltsoon/data-management-and-databases/exercises/sql-intro-exercise.md

 5. Write and execute a `SELECT` statement that lists all teams in alphabetical order.
 Display team name only.
 6. Write and execute a `SELECT` statement that lists all cyclists.
 Display family name and given name only.
 7. Write and execute a `SELECT` statement that lists all cyclists with team names.
 Display family name, given name, and team name for each cyclist.

+> [!TIP]
+> - If you have already created the tables and want to change their columns, drop the tables first by executing the `DROP TABLE Cyclist, Team` statement and then re-executing the `CREATE TABLE` statements.
+> - While inserting data, **if a row has a foreing key, you need to first insert the row that is referenced**.
+E.g., you need to insert an `Department` row first, before inserting a `Employee` row referencing it with a foreign key.